-In America, 1.5% of the population suffers from depression.
+The two major reasons behind a truck driver’s depression are stress and time alone.
+In America, 1.5% of the population suffers from depression, especially professional truckers.
 In comparison, 13.6% of truck drivers suffer from some level of depression, a drastic difference from the rest of the population.

 It’s something we need to pay attention to and be aware of the signs of depression as professional drivers.